Zidna-IM/Cyclistic-Google-capstone-project/README.md

 4. All __ride_id__ values have length of 16. so, there's no need to clean it.
    ![image](https://github.com/Zidna-IM/Cyclistic-Google-capstone-project/blob/main/Cyclistic-Project/length%20of%20ride_id.png)
-   * We check it by compare the total rows with the rows that have length of 16.
+   * Icheck it by compare the total rows with the rows that have length of 16.

 6. There are 3 unique types of bikes(__rideable_type__) in Cyslistic data.